cortexlabs/cortex/docs/applications/advanced/python-packages.md

 # Python Packages

-Cortex allows you to install additional Python packages that can be made available to aggregators, transformers, and models.
+Cortex allows you to install additional Python packages that can be made available to aggregators, transformers, and estimators.

 ## PyPI Packages

 Cortex looks for a `requirements.txt` file in the top level directory of the app (in the same level as `app.yaml`).
-All packages listed in `requirements.txt` will be made available to aggregators, transformers, and models.
+All packages listed in `requirements.txt` will be made available to aggregators, transformers, and estimators.

 ```text
 ./iris/